JonKing93/DASH/Tutorials/gridfile/welcome.md

 # Welcome to the gridfile tutorial!

 This tutorial provides a detailed overview of the gridfile package.
 It includes the motivation for gridfile, explains key concepts, and provides step by step instructions for using gridfile commands.
-If you'd like to work through the tutorial offline, or in the Matlab console, you can download it <a href="\DASH\gridfile\tutorial.m" download>here</a> or from the [tutorials branch](https://github.com/JonKing93/DASH/tree/Tutorials) on Github.
+If you'd like to work through the tutorial offline, or in the Matlab console, you can download it <a href="tutorial.m" download>here</a> or from the [tutorials branch](https://github.com/JonKing93/DASH/tree/Tutorials) on Github.

-If you're already familiar with gridfile and just want a refresher, or if you're in a hurry, you may be interested in the gridfile [quickstart](\DASH\gridfile\quickstart).
+If you're already familiar with gridfile and just want a refresher, or if you're in a hurry, you may be interested in the gridfile [quickstart](quickstart).

-If you've already done this tutorial, you may be interested in the [Advanced Topics](\DASH\gridfile\advanced) page.
+If you've already done this tutorial, you may be interested in the [Advanced Topics](advanced) page.

 <br>